Certora/Documentation/docs/prover/cli/options.md

 The Certora Prover is bound to run a maximal time of 2 hours (7200 seconds).
 Users may opt to set this number lower to facilitate faster iteration on specifications.
+Values larger than two hours (7200 seconds) are ignored.

+Jobs that exceed the global timeout will simply be terminated, so the result reports may not be generated.

+The global timeout is different from the {ref}`--smt_timeout` option: the `--smt_timeout` flag constrains the amount of time allocated to the processing of each individual rule, while the `--global_timeout` flag constrains the processing of the entire job, including static analysis and other preprocessing.

 **When to use it?**
 When running on just a few rules, or when willing to make faster iterations on specs without waiting too long for the entire set of rules to complete.